cam39porter/thesis/deliverables/project-proposal.md

   1. It must be able to dynamically integrate new data sources.

 * Using a variety of data sources, weak signal analysis, and an automated system, we hope to be able to create heat maps identifying potential markets for UK products.

+  * The raw output of our methodology will be a probabilistic value best represented as a confidence interval.

 ### Taxonomy